fenago/rabbitmq-jupyterlab/Lab_12_cb.md

 Occasionally, RabbitMQ fails to restart.
-This can be an important issue in case the broker contains persistent data; otherwise, it\'s enough to reset the broker persistent state.
+This can be an important issue in case the broker contains persistent data; otherwise, it's enough to reset the broker persistent state.